alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 > You may be able to skip the -u and -F flags depending on your setup

+The data will download to a folder named with today's date in `./backups`, for example `./backups/2018-01-01`.

 then

     dev$ cd /var/govuk/govuk-puppet/development-vm/replication